 FREQUENTLY ASKED QUESTIONS

-A: The basic BSN is a four-year, full-time, cohort program which leads to a bachelor of science in nursing (BSN).
-Upon program completion, students are eligible to sit for the NCLEX-RN Exam (Registered Nurse [RN] License Exam).
+A: The bachelor of science in nursing degree (BSN) is a four-year, full-time program.
+Students complete approximately 2 years of prerequisite and degree requirement courses followed by 2 years in the nursing program if the student stays on track with course completion.
+Upon degree completion, graduates are eligible to apply to take the NCLEX-RN exam (Registered Nurse [RN] Exam).
 This program is intended for students who do not hold an RN license.

-Q: Is there a time limit on how long ago science support courses have been taken and can still be used to meet your entrance requirements to the program?
+Q: Is there a time limit on how long ago prerequisite science support courses have been taken and can still be used to meet the entrance requirements to the program?

 Q: How do I know if a course that I’ve previously taken will meet the entrance requirements for the program?